wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2012-10-09 v3.8 =
+* load javascript in backend only on wp-championship pages
+* add cs-stats7 Guesser of the month stats
+* changed enqueue script to proper use with plugins_url

 = 2012-07-06 v3.7 =
 * added new option for goalsum tip you only hit if your tipp is euqal goalsum not equal or greater